amadeus4dev/developer-guides/guides/errors.md

 In this tutorial you will learn how to understand and handle errors with our APIs.

-## Types of Error
+## Types of Errors

-There two main type of errors depending on which side of the flow happen:
+There two main types of errors depending on which side of the flow happen:

-* Client: typically when the request has not been correctly built.
+* Client: typically when the request has not been properly built.
 We can debug and fix.
 * Server: when something happened on the server side and has to be reported.

 ### Client Errors

-If your API request is invalid you will receive a `Client Error` in response from the system, with a HTTP `4xx` status code.
+If your API request is invalid you will receive a `Client Error` response from the system, with a HTTP `4xx` status code.
 The body of the response will match the format defined in our `swagger` schema and generally provides more information on why the request was invalid.